roc-streaming/roc-toolkit/README.md

 Roc is a toolkit for real-time media streaming over the network.

-You can read about the project [here](https://roc-project.github.io/roc/docs/about_project.html).
+You can read about the project on the [overview](https://roc-project.github.io/roc/docs/about_project/overview.html) and [features](https://roc-project.github.io/roc/docs/about_project/features.html) pages.

 The toolkit consists of: